AndersDeath/diary2/000-current.md

 # 18 May - Samstag - Berlin - 604 Tag der Einwanderung - Hot Sunny

 The day wasn't so differenct from all others I had.
+It was a cheat meal day that I usually really like.